Ebenezer Scrooge: Description

-The first spirit then visits Scrooge, The Ghost of Christmas Past, who shows Scrooge visions of his early life.
-These visions establish that Scrooge's unloving father placed him in a boarding school, where at Christmas he remained alone while his schoolmates returned home to their families.
-When his beloved sister Fan came to take him home one Christmas, this became Scrooge's one happy childhood memory.
-She later died after giving birth to Fred.
+The first spirit, the Ghost of Christmas Past, shows Scrooge visions of his early life.
+These visions establish Scrooge's unloving childhood in a boarding school, where at Christmas he remained alone while his schoolmates returned home to their families.
+One of Scrooge's happy memories was when his sister Fan—later Fred's mother—came to take him home one Christmas, saying that their hard-hearted father had changed.
 Scrooge then apprenticed at the warehouse of a jovial and generous master, Mr. Fezziwig.
-He fell in love with a young woman named Belle and proposed marriage, but gradually his love for Belle was overwhelmed by his love for money.
-Belle realised this and, saddened by his greed, left him one Christmas, eventually marrying another man.
-The present-day Scrooge reacts to these memories with nostalgia and deep regret.
+He was engaged to a young woman named Belle, but gradually his love for Belle was overwhelmed by his love for money.
+Belle realised that he would resent her poverty and left him, eventually marrying another man.
+The present-day Scrooge reacts to his memories with nostalgia and deep regret.

-The Ghost of Christmas Present arrives next.
-It shows Scrooge that his greed and selfishness have hurt others as well, particularly Cratchit, who cannot afford to provide his desperately ill son Tiny Tim with medical treatment because of Scrooge's miserliness.
-The Spirit tells a horrified Scrooge that Tiny Tim will die unless something changes, and throws back at Scrooge his own heartless words about the poor and destitute.
-Finally, the Ghost of Christmas Yet to Come shows Scrooge where his greed and selfishness will lead: a lonely death and an overgrown grave, unpaid servants stealing his belongings, debtors relieved at his passing, and the Cratchit family devastated by the loss of Tiny Tim.
+The Ghost of Christmas Present arrives and shows Scrooge that his greed and selfishness have hurt others as well, particularly Cratchit, who cannot afford to provide his desperately ill son Tiny Tim with medical treatment because of Scrooge's miserliness.
+The Spirit tells an ashamed Scrooge that Tiny Tim will die unless something changes, and throws back at Scrooge his own heartless words about the poor and destitute.
+Scrooge and the ghost also visit Fred's Christmas party, where Fred defends his uncle from his guests' snide remarks.

-Scrooge asks this Spirit if this future can still be changed, but the Spirit does not reply.
-Scrooge then begs this Spirit for another chance, promising to change his ways – and wakes up in his bed on Christmas Day.
-Overjoyed, Scrooge commits to being more generous and compassionate; he accepts his nephew's invitation to Christmas dinner, provides for Cratchit and his family, and donates to the charity fund.
+Finally, the Ghost of Christmas Yet to Come shows Scrooge where his greed and selfishness will lead: a lonely death and a neglected grave, unpaid servants stealing his belongings, debtors relieved at his death, and the Cratchit family devastated by the loss of Tiny Tim.
+Scrooge asks the Spirit if this future can still be changed, and begs for another chance, promising to change his ways – and finds himself in his bed on Christmas Day.

-In the end, he becomes known as the embodiment of the Christmas spirit and as a "second father" to Tiny Tim.
+An overjoyed Scrooge commits to being more generous and compassionate; he accepts his nephew's invitation to Christmas dinner, provides for Cratchit and his family, and donates to the charity fund.
+From then, he is said to have become the embodiment of the Christmas spirit and became a "second father" to Tiny Tim.

 Origins

-Several theories have been put forward as to where Dickens got the inspiration for the character.
+Several theories have been put forward as to where Dickens got the inspiration for the character: